Scottish financiers back independence as means of staying in EU

 Mathewson, a longstanding supporter of independence who has criticised the UK government for using "fear" tactics to sway voters, and his co-signatories said not enough consideration had been given to the risks of a No vote, such as EU membership.

-Prime Minister David Cameron, faced with eurosceptic factions in his Conservative party and voters defecting to the anti-EU UKIP, has promised to hold a referendum on whether Britain should stay in the EU by the end of 2017.
+British Prime Minister David Cameron, faced with eurosceptic factions in his Conservative party and voters defecting to the anti-EU UK Independence Party (UKIP), has promised to hold a referendum on whether Britain should stay in the EU by the end of 2017.

 "In the case of Scotland after a No vote, there is no clear plan for or certainty around taxation, regulation or the wider business operating environment, and no guarantee of continued EU membership," the financiers wrote in the letter to the Financial Times, stressing these views were personal.